marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/aarch64-function-attributes.rst

   .. index:: tune= function attribute, AArch64

   Specifies the core for which to tune the performance of this function.
-  The behavior and permissible arguments are the same as for the :option:`-mtune` = command-line option.
+  The behavior and permissible arguments are the same as for the :option:`-mtune`:samp:`=` command-line option.

 .. gcc-attr:: cpu=